mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

     f    = 100*c**2*(1-c)**2
     dfdc = diff(f, c)

-The fully discrete variational problem is input, and the Jacobian of the functional ``L`` which we we wish to drive to zero during the solution process is computed using the directional derivative (``a``).
+The first line declares that ``c`` is a variable that some function can be differentiated with respect to.
+The next line is the function :math:`f` defined in the problem statement, and the third line performs the differentiation of ``f`` with respect to the variable ``c``.

+The linear forms for the two equations can be summed into one form ``L``.
+We wish to drive the residual of this form to zero during the solution process.
+The directional derivative of ``L`` can be computed automatically, by calling ``derivative``, to form the bilinear form ``a`` representing the Jacobian matrix:

 .. code-block:: python